 Movie theatres, long lineups in banks or stores, and buses or subways are examples of problem places for people with agoraphobia.
 They often end up avoiding these situations or only go with someone they feel "safe" with.
 In extreme cases, they may end up housebound, terrified to go anywhere in public.

 Although panic attacks are unpredictable, the person learns to avoid the situation that seemed to trigger the episode for fear of having another one.
 Others may just feel uncomfortable in agoraphobic situations without ever having had, or going on to have, panic attacks.
+A few will go on to develop a complete panic disorder.

 Symptoms and Complications